What Are Sober Living Homes?

 Who Can Live in a Sober Living House?

 Most sober living homes will accept residents who are new to the rehab process...-Rehabs.com

-Although this is the best path to take, it is not usually an absolute requirement.
-Most sober living homes will accept residents who are new to the rehab process as long as those residents are willing to stay sober and live by the other house rules.
-At the very least, however, residents should have already completed any detox program required to cure physical addiction so they are not acutely ill and unable to work while living in the sober house.
+Although prior completion of a rehab program is common, it is not always a prerequisite to living in a sober residence.
+Many sober living homes will accept residents who are new to the rehab process as long as those residents are willing to stay sober and live by the other house rules.
+When applicable, residents should already have completed a detox program to guarantee medical stability and to preclude against being acute ill and unable to work while living in the sober house.

 How Much Does It Cost?